URL Encoder & Decoder Guide: Percent-Encoding Explained

 https://app.example.com/redirect?url=https%3A%2F%2Fevil.com

-If your server decodes the url parameter and redirects without validation, both forms can redirect to evil.com.
-Always validate redirect destinations against an allowlist, regardless of encoding.
+If your server decodes the url parameter and redirects without validation, an attacker can point it to any domain.
+Always validate redirect destinations against an allowlist after decoding, not before — decoded and encoded forms of the same attack bypass pre-decode validation.

 Path traversal via double-encoding